-If you catch your child drawing on the walls, you may be tempted to confront her: "Are you the one who did this?"
-Chances are she'll say "no" because she doesn't want to make you mad or get in trouble.
+If you catch your child drawing on the walls, you may be tempted to confront them: "Are you the one who did this?"
+Chances are they'll say "no" because they don't want to make you mad or get in trouble.

 It's better to state what the rule is and offer a solution, Bowers says.
 For example, "We have a rule in this house that we only draw on paper.
 So why don't we get some soap and you can help Daddy clean it up."

 To avoid accusations, he advocates a Columbo approach, or playing dumb.
 Within your child's earshot, you can say: "Oh, I wonder how this milk got spilled?
 It would really be nice if somebody could help me clean it up."